linuxgemini/otpauth-spec-draft/main.md

 [@Google.Authenticator.OSS.Wiki.Key.Format].

-Although available as a provisional scheme at IANA [@IANA.URISchemes.Prov.otpauth], there are many divisions of the usage specification per authenticator hardware and software [@Edent.Blog.Post].
+Although available as a provisional scheme at IANA [@IANA.URISchemes.Prov.otpauth], there are many deviations of the specification usage per authenticator hardware and software [@Edent.Blog.Post].

 This document aims to provide foundational boundaries for the URI format and standardize the secret sharing of OTP tokens.